Make a More Effective CTA Button in 5 Minutes

 CTA stands for call to action, the part of a webpage or an advertisement that encourages, guides, or compels a viewer to do something.
 CTAs can be used on all types of marketing materials and on every platform you're marketing on.
 They increase conversions on inbound marketing sites, eCommerce stores, blogs, and landing pages.
 Call to actions are used in marketing to draw attention and drive a viewer or reader to become a new lead or customer.
 A CTA can drive a variety of different actions depending on the content's goal.

-CTAs can be used on social media posts, ads, reviews…anywhere you can think of!
+CTAs can be used on social media posts, ads, reviews, in ebooks…anywhere you can think of!

 You can create simple call to actions for your social media posts with templates from Canva - like the one below